Covid-19: what a market crash feels like

 ||+/- 4 years

-If one looks at what the S&P 500 (500 largest stocks in the US) did in the past, the figures look significantly worse.
+If one looks at what the S&P 500 (500 largest stocks in the US) did in the past following a market crash, the figures look significantly worse.
 The S&P 500 took eight years to recover from the 2000s Recession and six years for the Great Recession, also known as the Global Financial Crisis (source: Forbes).

 "The stock market is a device for transferring money from the impatient to the patient." - Warren Buffett.

 I believe so.
-This crisis seems to be good for the planet - less travelling, less production, and therefore less pollution and exploitation of natural resources.
+The Covid-19 crisis seems to be good for the planet - less travelling, less production, and therefore less pollution and exploitation of natural resources.
 The drop in business demand for electricity might even mean less loadshedding for the rest of 2020.

 For those who've been dreaming of working from home or remotely, now's your chance.
 Most big business are rapidly putting remote working infrastructure in place.